 Mother Of Missing D.C.
 Girl Speaking Out About Her DisappearanceRelisha Rudd's mother breaks down as hundreds of strangers criticize her action over the two months her daughter's been missing.
 The mystery of what happened to the child is still unsolved.

-Mix 106.5's Maria Dennis shares with listeners why she hasn't been in the studio for the last few days.
+Mix 106.5's Maria Dennis Diagnosed With Leukemia; Has A Message For ListenersMix 106.5's Maria Dennis shares with listeners why she hasn't been in the studio for the last few days.

 House Approves Governing Board For Radio NetworkThe infrastructure for Maryland's emergency radio system is up and running for the eastern half of the state, but some counties aren't signing on until they're guaranteed a voice in how it's managed.

 Union Leader: Navy Firefighters Had Faulty RadiosA union leader for a civilian Navy fire department that responded to the Washington Navy Yard shooting says faulty radios hindered emergency communications among some of the responders.